kubernetes/website/content/en/blog/_posts/2019-02-06-poseidon-firmament-scheduler-announcement.md

   * Highly efficient resource utilizations.

-## Firmament Flow Network Graph – an overview
+## Firmament Flow Network Graph – An Overview

 Firmament scheduler runs a min-cost flow algorithm over the flow network to find an optimal flow, from which it extracts the implied workload (pod placements).
 A flow network is a directed graph whose arcs carry flow from source nodes (i.e. pod nodes) to a sink node.
 A cost and capacity associated with each arc constrain the flow, and specify preferential routes for it.